 < Previous standard ^ Up a level ^ Next standard >

 Status

-The standard was first published as a Technical Specification in 2021.
+The first edition was published as a Technical Specification in 2021.

 The intended audience and purpose of this standard is hard to fathom.
 Who is it for, and what is a “cybersecurity framework” anyway?
 Whose ‘burden’ is it seeking to lighten, and what is the nature of their burden?

-• The examples listed in Annex C suggest a “cybersecurity framework” might be a strategic approach for dealing with (presumably IT and Internet-related information) risks to critical national infrastructures, implying therefore that the “cybersecurity framework creators” would be government officials.
-But I’m guessing again, pecking between the lines for any crumbs of sense.
+- The examples listed in Annex C suggest a “cybersecurity framework” might be a strategic approach for dealing with (presumably IT and Internet-related information) risks to critical national infrastructures, implying therefore that the “cybersecurity framework creators” would be government officials.
+But I’m guessing again, pecking between the lines like a hungry chicken for any crumbs of sense.

-To my cynical eye, this looks suspiciously like a (politically-motivated?) attempt to align ISO27k with - or perhaps amend ISO27k to embody - NIST’s CyberSecurity Framework --> specifically. organisations that prefer the CSF are of course free to adopt it, so why change ISO27k, especially so long as “cybersecurity” remains a solid-gold buzzword that consistently defies definition?
+To my cynical eye, this looks suspiciously like an attempt to align ISO27k with - or perhaps amend ISO27k to embody - NIST’s CyberSecurity Framework specifically.
+Organisations that prefer the CSF are of course free to adopt it, so why change ISO27k, especially while “cybersecurity” remains a solid-gold buzzword that consistently defies definition?
 Oh I despair!

+< Previous standard ^ Up a level ^ Next standard >